raspberrypilearning/sensing-science/lesson-2/lesson.md

 ##Risk assessment

-In addition to the points below a full risk assessment should be carried out by institution using this experiment.
+In addition to the points below, a full risk assessment should be carried out by institution using this experiment.

 - The Raspberry Pi and Sense HAT must be placed in a sandwich bag to avoid any water touching the equipment.
-- When wrapping the Sense HAT and Raspberry Pi in silver foil it is important to prevent a short circuit by wrapping the Pi in a non-conductive material such as clingfilm.
+- When wrapping the Sense HAT and Raspberry Pi in silver foil, it is important to prevent a short circuit by first wrapping the Pi in a non-conductive material such as clingfilm.